Detached-Attachment

 “Sorry daa.
 She will not get up until her prayers get over – two hours non-stop.
 She just went inside the pooja room.
 To be on the safer side, better call us after three hours.”

-“I am so happy Appa.
+“I am so happy, Appa.
 Love you and Amma so much.
 Love you, Appa.
 Love you lots.”

 “’Yesya smarana maatrena, janma samsara bandanaath.’
 You only told Shankara that it is never too late to change.
 Your Amma and I have completely and unconditionally surrendered to the Lord.”

-When the Lord can transform a dacoit Ratnakara into Sage Valmiki, why not a Rekha and a Sundaram?
+When the Lord can transform a dacoit Ratnakara into Sage Valmiki, why not a Shambhavi and a Sundaram?
 With Ambal’s grace, anything is possible.
 All we need to do is pray to Her with tears in our eyes.
 She is our universal mother.

 ----------------